 In the classroom, Megan’s passion and goals revolve around inspiring a love of Spanish and lifelong language learning among her students, beginning on the first day of Spanish 1.
 Her students describe her as hardworking, passionate, encouraging, and supportive, which she strives to be every day for every student.

-Megan was selected as 2020 NECTFL Teacher of the Year in February and will represent our region at ACTFL this fall.
+Megan was selected as the 2020 NECTFL Teacher of the Year and represented our region at the 2020 ACTFL Convention.

 Dr. Rich Madel is a Spanish Teacher and the Chairperson of the Department of World Languages in the Colonial School District in Plymouth Meeting, Pennsylvania.
 In this role, Rich programs the curricula of the Spanish, French, and Latin courses from Grades 6 through 12 (Exploratory through AP).
 Through Rich’s leadership and vision, the Colonial School District has updated its entire curriculum in all modern languages to focus on proficiency development in the three communicative modes with the integration of authentic texts, communicative scenarios, and cultural exploration that prepare learners for success as globally-minded citizens in the real world.
 This modernization has resulted in his program being awarded by PSMLA as among Pennsylvania’s most exemplary programs.